Linux Tutorials

 sudo apt -y install git

-git clone https://github.com/lirantal/daloradius.git
+git clone --branch 2.3 https://github.com/lirantal/daloradius.git #https://github.com/lirantal/daloradius/tags

 Import daloRADIUS Database Tables

-daloRADIUS ships two SQL schema files - one extends the FreeRADIUS tables and the other creates daloRADIUS-specific tables for operators, billing, and hotspot management:
+daloRADIUS ships two SQL schema files.
+One extends the FreeRADIUS tables and the other creates daloRADIUS-specific tables for operators, billing, and hotspot management:

 sudo mysql -u root radius < daloradius/contrib/db/fr3-mariadb-freeradius.sql